 Splashes of perfume – one on each wrist and one dash at the base of your neck.
 A surreptitious smile.
 Sly glances at your phone.
 A hotel room booked under a different name.
 Special jewelry reserved for a special rendezvous.

 All of these can be signs of an affair.
 And if the Ashley Madison hack has taught us anything, it’s that affairs are more common than you think.
-In fact, more than half of both men and women have admitted to having an affair during a current or previous relationship.
+In fact, over 45 percent of Americans have admitted to having an affair during a current or previous relationship.

 People have affairs for a variety of reasons.
 Some may be unhappy in their marriage.
 Some may be sex addicts.
 Others are simply indulging in feelings that they can no longer repress.
 Whatever the reason may be, affairs can have a major impact on a relationship.